Larisa Latynina: Gymnastics career

 Latynina won all-around titles at the 1962 World Championships, beating Věra Čáslavská of Czechoslovakia.
 Still the defending World Champion at the 1964 Summer Olympics, she was beaten by Čáslavská in the all-around competition.
 Latynina added two more gold medals to her tally, winning the team event and the floor event both for the third time in a row.
 A silver medal and two bronzes in the other apparatus events brought her total of Olympic medals to eighteen—nine gold medals, five silver, and four bronze.
 She won a medal in every event in which she competed, except for the 1956 balance beam where she came in fourth.

-Latynina's nine gold medals make her second on the list of most Olympic gold medalists.
+Latynina's nine gold medals make her tied for second on the list of most Olympic gold medalists.
 She held the distinction of having more Olympic medals (either individually or with a team) than anybody, from 1964 until 2012.
-She is the only woman to have won nine gold medals.
+She and American swimmer Katie Ledecky are the only women to have won nine gold medals.
 She is also the only female athlete who at some point has held the record for most Olympic gold medals.
 Additionally, within the sport of gymnastics, she is the only woman who has won an all-around medal in more than two Olympiads, the only woman who has won an individual event (floor exercise) in more than two Olympiads, and one of only three women who have won every individual event at either the World Championship or Olympic level.
-She is the only female gymnast to have twice won team gold, all-around gold, and an event final gold at the same Olympics, having done so in 1956 and four years later, in 1960.
+She is the first female gymnast to have twice won team gold, all-around gold, and an event final gold at the same Olympics, having done so in 1956 and four years later, in 1960.